The impact of science and technology on business

 Although very high quality scientific research is carried out that has led Mexican researchers to publish in peer-reviewed journals such as Nature and Science, it has not been possible to consolidate an innovation ecosystem that results in the creation of technology-based companies.

-“The academy-industry-government link is very weak, there is no business culture of seeking the scientific and technological sector to solve their problems and scientists do not have the training or culture to understand the language of businessmen,” says Martín Aluja Schuneman.
+“The academy-industry-government link is very weak, there is no business culture of looking to the scientific and technological sector to solve their problems and scientists do not have the training or culture to understand the language of entrepreneurs,” says Martín Aluja Schuneman.

 Innovation ecosystems such as Silicon Valley, in California, are characterized by having very creative young people, mature people who can guide these young people, a financial sector (angel capital) willing to risk resources and link a specific demand with a tax incentive .